reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 ---
 Logging forms an important part of development.
 A good percentage of our source code is log statements.
 They capture a footprint of the application execution which we refer post-facto to investigate any normal or unexpected behavior.
 Observability tools monitor the logs in real-time to gather important metrics useful for both business and operations.
 Developers use logs for debugging and tracing and even to capture important events for build and tests runs in CI/CD pipelines.

-Like many goodies, Spring Boot comprises an implementation of a logger in its opinionated framework.
+Like many good things, Spring Boot comprises an implementation of a logger in its opinionated framework.
 This article is an in-depth guide into configuring logging with Spring Boot and includes some best practices for configuring logging in different environments.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/localstack" %}

-## Default Configuration
+## Default Logger In Spring Boot
-*** What do we log ***
-Request/Response payload
-headers
-Method entry/exit
-Useful checkpoints
-Exceptions

 Let us see what we get as default after creating a Spring Boot application.
 We generate a minimal application named SpringLogger with just the web dependency using starter.spring.io.
 Next we add some log statements to the application class file - SpringLoggerApplication: